DiffBP: Generative Diffusion of 3D Molecules for Target Protein Binding: Conclusion

 \section{Conclusion}

 A 3D molecule generative model based on diffusion denoising models called DiffBP is proposed, to generate drug-like molecules of high binding affinities with the target proteins.
 The generation process is in line with the laws of physics, \textit{i.e.} generate molecules at a full atom level.
-Limitations still exist, including the relatively low validity and deviation from the real drug molecule in the sub-structures. { } \thefigure{A\arabic{figure}} \thetable{A\arabic{table}}
+Limitations still exist, including the relatively low validity and deviation from the real drug molecule in the sub-structures. { } \subfile{appendix.tex}